10 Major Benefits of an Autism Spectrum Disorder Specialist

 These trained and certified service providers work inside and out of schools to assist children (and adults) with ASD.
 Your child might already interact with one on a regular basis.

-What is an Autism Spectrum Disorder Specialist?
+What is a Certified Autism Spectrum Disorder Specialist?

-An autism spectrum disorder specialist is a unique type of applied behavior analyst.
+A certified autism spectrum disorder specialist is a unique type of applied behavior analyst.

 Applied behavior analysis, or ABA, is a kind of therapy that focuses on how behaviors change — and more specifically, how they’re affected by our environment.